justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/foundations/void_dynamics_theory.md

 2. **Replace “promote to second order” with a discrete action derivation.**
    Postulate a lattice **Lagrangian density** per node
    $\mathcal{L}_i=\frac{1}{2}(\Delta_t W_i)^2-\frac{1}{2}\sum_j J(W_j-W_i)^2 - V(W_i)$
-   and apply discrete Euler–Lagrange ⇒ a second-order time difference naturally.
+   and apply discrete Euler-Lagrange ⇒ a second-order time difference naturally.
 Then take the continuum limit (no hand-waving).
 This will close the main rigor gap noted in the own write-up【turn4file15】.

 3. **Stabilize the potential (publishable baseline).**
    Add $\lambda\phi^4/4$ (small $\lambda$) and redo: vacua, $m_\text{eff}^2=V''(v)$, and parameter ranges where the minimum is global【turn3file2】【turn3file3】.
 Report $(v,m_\text{eff})$ as functions of $(\alpha,\beta,\lambda)$.
 This mirrors the paper’s “choose a condensate, expand, read masses” procedure【turn4file10】.